 For years I only traveled with a 1,000-watt Honda generator (1,000 surge watts, 900 rated watts) when boondocking.
-It was lightweight, quiet, and produced enough power to meet our needs of running my wife’s hairdryer on low and charging the house batteries in our travel trailer.
+It was lightweight, quiet, and produced enough power to meet our needs.
+It even ran my wife’s hairdryer on low.
+And it charged the house batteries in our travel trailer.

 Recently I have been traveling more in the summer on business and found myself in areas where it is nice to be able to run the air conditioner when boondocking.

-I upgraded to a 2,200-watt Honda (2,200 surge watts, 1,800 rated watts) and installed a SoftStart device which significantly reduces the power needed by my RV’s air conditioner to start up (start up current went from 28 amps to 13.5 amps).
-The units are small enough that I can carry either one behind the LP tanks on my travel trailer.
+I upgraded to a 2,200-watt Honda (2,200 surge watts, 1,800 rated watts) and installed a SoftStart device.
+This significantly reduces the power needed by my RV’s air conditioner to start up.
+The start up current went from 28 amps to 13.5 amps.
+These units are small enough that I can carry either one behind the LP tanks on my travel trailer.

 Both units operate on gasoline as does my tow vehicle, motorcycle, and ATV that we carry with us.
 I can either fuel the generator while fueling my tow vehicle or from the spare cans of fuel I carry for refueling the motorcycle and ATV in the field, negating the need for carrying other types of spare fuel.

-So, what is the best camping generator for boondocking?
-It all depends on how you use your RV, your lifestyle, and your electrical needs.
-Use the guidelines above, read online reviews, and talk with others on forums like iRV2 to decide what best fits your needs.
+Your generator choice depends on your lifestyle, and your electrical needs.
+Use the guidelines above and read online reviews.
+Then talk with others on forums like iRV2 to decide what best fits your needs.